dockstore/dockstore-ui/app/docs/markdown/getting-started-with-dockstore.md

 #### Manual Registration of Tools

 Outside of this tutorial, in certain cases, it is not possible for Dockstore to register every existing tool, especially those with unusual project structures.
 Most notably, Docker Hub images can not be automatically detected by Dockstore.
 The second possibility is that you have multiple CWL documents in a GitHub repository associated with multiple images.
 For those cases, it is necessary to manually register their details to Dockstore.
+Note that manual registration will result in a [manual build mode tool](https://dockstore.org/docs/getting-started-with-dockstore#Manual).

 Tools can be registered manually from the 'My Tools' page by pressing the 'Add Tool' button at the bottom of the right side bar, or any of the '+' buttons in each accordion namespace group.
 A modal dialog will appear as below: